Sergio Porrini: Coaching career

 After his retirement, Porrini agreed to stay with Pizzighettone as youth coach for a season, then filling a similar role at Pergocrema.
 In August 2011, he was then named head coach of Serie D club Colognese.

 On 23 June 2012, he was named head coach of Serie D club Pontisola.

-In 2019, he joined Albania national football team as an assistant to Edoardo Reja, whom he previously assisted at Atalanta.
+In 2019, he joined the Albania national football team as an assistant to Edoardo Reja, whom he previously assisted at Atalanta.